jenkinsci/pipeline-plugin/TUTORIAL.md

 We will not use this style again, for reasons that will be explained later in more complex examples.

+Some environment variables are defined by Jenkins by default, as for freestyle builds.
+For example, `env.BUILD_TAG` can be used to get a tag like `jenkins-projname-1` from Groovy code, or `$BUILD_TAG` can be used from a `sh` script.

+## Build parameters

+If you have configured your workflow to accept parameters when it is built (_Build with Parameters_), these will be accessible as Groovy variables of the same name.

 # Recording test results and artifacts

 Rather than failing the build if there are some test failures, we would like Jenkins to record them, but then proceed.